 Vaults and folders help you organize the documents you store in your SmartVault Portal.

-Note: When you first sign in to SmartVault, SmartVault displays a default vault called My First Vault, and a default folder called My First Folder.
-You can rename this default vault and folder or delete the default vault and folder after you have created your customized vault and folder structure.
+When you first sign in to SmartVault, SmartVault displays a default vault called My First Vault and a default folder called My First Folder.
+You can rename this default vault and folder or delete the default vault and folder after you have created your own customized vault and folder structure.

 When to use this feature?

-Create a vault for all of your external clients and then create subfolders for each client or group of clients.
-Or if you have a small number of clients (under 100 is our best practice recommendation), you can create a vault for each of your clients and then create folders for the various type of documents each client will store.
-You can also create a vault for each department in your company, and then create folders for the different types of documents each department will store.
+For example, you can create a vault for all of your external clients and then create sub-folders for each client or group of clients, or if you have a small number of clients (under 30 is our best practice recommendation), you can create a vault for each of your clients, and then create folders for the various type of documents each client will store.
+You can also create a vault for each department in your company, and then create folders for the various types of documents each department will store.